jack4Lindsay/winterWonderland/README.md

 Version 4:

++ source code is now included for all you programmers (or just curious peeps) in the "src" folder
 + added a few new entities, with a new type that runs away if you click on them and you're close enough!
 There is also a new feature - when a rare entity is spawned, a message will appear saying "Something magical happened!"
 + changed the random replacement algorithm to compensate for new creatures